pgraves5/charts/dellemc-license/README.md

 # Helm Chart for Installing Dell EMC License
 The chart will allow a user to install DELL EMC License in Kubernetes cluster for a product.

-User has to provide a license xml file for a product from the command line to generate the license secret object for the product.
+A user has to provide a license xml file for a product from the command line to generate the license secret object for the product.
 The secret object will be labeled with "com.dellemc.decklicense.subscribed=true" so that DECKS (Dell EMC Common Kubernetes Services) can create a license resource from the secret.

 ## Table of Contents